AdobeDocs/uxp-indesign/src/pages/recipes/script-result/index.md

 # Setting Script Result
-This section contains information on how the result of an UXP script can be set.

-## Overview
 InDesign now has the functionality to "set result" of a UXP script.
 After execution, a script can have its own result which then can be used for debugging purposes on InDesign Server.
 The result of the script can also be stored in a variable and be used by another script in both InDesign App and InDesign Server.
 Setting the script result can be accomplished using the script.`setResult()` API, the sections below demonstrate the various use cases.

 ## Usage